conroy9068/p5-eCommerce/README.md

 ### Product Edit

-- Admin users can edit existing products on the site.
+- Admin users can edit existing products details on the site.
 ![Product edit](./README_ASSESTS/project-screenshots/product-management-edit.png)

 ### Contact Page

 - The contact page contains a contact form that allows the user to send a message to the site admin.
+The recieve a toast message to confirm the message was sent when successful.
 ![Contact page](./README_ASSESTS/project-screenshots/contact-us.png)

 ### Error Pages